openhab/openhab-addons/addons/binding/org.openhab.binding.bosesoundtouch10/README.md

 # Bose SoundTouch10 Binding

 The binding integrates Bose SoundTouch10 devices.
 It is explicitly created for the Bose SoundTouch10 device.
-Other SoundTouch devices may work too, but are not completly supported by this binding.
+Other SoundTouch devices may work too, but are not completely supported by this binding.

 The binding communicates via the REST API of the devices and receives message via websockets.